 In these challenging and dynamic circumstances, Avid is working to protect its employees and the public, maintain business continuity and sustain its operations.
-We have also taken, and may take in the future, further actions as required by government authorities or that we determine are in the best interests of our employees, customers, manufacturers, and suppliers that diminish our ability to promote our products and services, and deliver required onsite professional services, including on-site support to our customers and users and could negatively impact our business and results of operations.
+We have also taken, and may take in the future, further actions as required by government authorities or that we determine are in the best interests of our employees, customers, manufacturers, and suppliers that diminish our ability to promote our products and services, and deliver required onsite professional services, including on-site support to our customers and could negatively impact our business and results of operations.

 The COVID-19 pandemic has significantly increased economic and demand uncertainty.
-The current outbreak and continued spread of COVID-19 has caused an economic slowdown, and it is possible that it could cause a global recession.
-This economic downturn has already caused a recent decline in the media, entertainment, and sports industries which may, in turn, reduce demand for our products and services, possibly significantly, including delays in purchasing and projects by our enterprise customers and channel partners.
+The outbreak and continued spread of COVID-19 has caused an economic slowdown, and it is possible that it could cause a global recession.
+This economic downturn has caused a decline in the media, entertainment, and sports industries which has, in turn, reduced demand for our products and services.
+These factors are expected to continue to reduce demand for our products and services, possibly significantly, including causing delays in purchasing and projects by our enterprise customers and channel partners.
 Additionally, the provision of on-site professional service may be impossible for a prolonged period of time, further impacting our business.

-The COVID-19 pandemic has also begun to have an adverse impact on our operations and supply chain, and these adverse impacts are likely to continue during the pandemic.
+The COVID-19 pandemic has also had an adverse impact on our operations and supply chain, and these adverse impacts are likely to continue during the pandemic.
 We could experience interruptions as a result of employees or other key personnel of manufacturers, ours or those of third parties, becoming infected.
-It also could be as a result of preventive and precautionary measures that governments and we and other businesses, including our third-party manufacturers, are taking, such as border closures, prolonged quarantines, and other travel restrictions.
+Such workplace interruptions have also been caused by preventive and precautionary measures that governments and we and other businesses, including our third-party manufacturers, are taking, such as border closures, prolonged quarantines, and other travel restrictions.
 For example, we do not know if all of our manufacturers will be able to continue producing materials for us or may be shut down.
-Any of above circumstances will negatively impact the ability of third parties on which we rely to manufacture our products or their components and our ability to perform critical functions, which could significantly hamper our ability to supply our products to our customers.
+Any of the above circumstances will negatively impact the ability of third parties on which we rely to manufacture our products or their components and our ability to perform critical functions, which could significantly hamper our ability to supply our products to our customers.
 If we encounter delays or difficulties in the manufacturing process that disrupt our ability to supply our products, we may not be able to satisfy customer demand or we may experience a product stock-out, which would likely have a material adverse effect on our business.

 If the pandemic continues and economic conditions worsen, we expect to experience additional adverse impacts on our operations and revenues and our collections of accounts receivable, which adverse impacts may be material.
-To address our liquidity, we are exploring several options, including various programs that have been implemented by the U.S. government in response to the COVID-19 pandemic.
+To address our liquidity, we obtained funding under the PPP and are exploring several other options, including other programs implemented by the U.S. government in response to the COVID-19 pandemic.
 However, there can be no assurance that we will obtain any funds from these programs.
 We have also implemented cost reduction measures, including halting all but essential travel spending, reducing discretionary spending, deferring certain investments, and reducing our payroll expenses.
 Such cost reductions may not be sufficient and additionally may harm our ability to offer, promote, and deliver products and services at the level expected by our customers and partners.